Neural Networks Enhancement with Logical Knowledge: Related Work

 In table~\ref{beta_function} we can see that the probability of a collision with different numbers of literals for the two clauses.
 Notice that the probability becomes quite small with an increasing number of literals.
 Moreover, these values are calculated from the assumption that the neural network returns random predictions.
 If we assume that the base NN performs at least as good as a random classifier, then the values of Table~\ref{beta_function} represent an upper bound for the probability of having a collision.

 In general, we could expect better results from RNM in respect to \kenn, but faster training and inference from \kenn.
-However, as we will see in Section~\ref{sec:collective}, when the amount of training data increase, \kenn's results are in line with RNM, and some cases even better.
+However, as we will see in Section~\ref{sec:collective}, \kenn\ seems to work better in practice.
 One possible explanation is that in RNM the model is not trained end to end, making more difficult the learning process as compared to \kenn.